bzhangGo/zero/docs/usage/README.md

     You can find more information about segmentation [here](https://nlp.stanford.edu/software/segmenter.shtml)*

 3. Optional but strongly suggested, Perform BPE decoding

+    BPE algorithm is the most popular and currently standard way to handle rare words, or OOVs.
+It iteratively merges the most frequent patterns until the maximum merging number is reached.
+It splits rare words into `sub-words`, such as `Bloom` => `Blo@@ om`.
+Another benefit of BPE is that you can control the size of vocabulary.

     - download the [subword project](https://github.com/rsennrich/subword-nmt)
     - learn the subword model: